Estate plan

 Electronic will status

-Missouri authorized remote online witnessing (ROW) in 2025.
-Witnesses can observe your will signing via live video call instead of being physically present.
-Other estate planning documents still require in-person witnesses.
+Missouri allows remote online witnessing for all estate planning documents.
+Witnesses can observe your signing over a live video call instead of being physically present.

 This information is general in nature and not legal advice.
 Laws change.
 Consult a licensed estate planning attorney in Missouri for guidance specific to your situation.